Lasithi Plateau: Geography

 The Lasithi Plateau stretches 11 km in the E-W direction and 6 km in the N-S direction.
 It is approximately 70 km east from Heraklion and lies at an average altitude of 840 m.
 Winters can be harsh and snow on the plain and surrounding mountains can persist until mid-spring.
 The plateau is famous for its white-sailed windmills, (more accurately, wind-pumps), made to a local design, that have been used since the 1920s to irrigate the land.
 Despite there being around 10,000 in the past, most of them have been abandoned in recent times in favour of modern diesel and electric pumps.
-Because the water table is close to the surface of the ground, all burials in cemeteries are above ground, in a stone mausoleum, or a stone box with decorations.
+Because the water table is close to the surface of the ground, the bodies of the dead are often housed above ground during burial, in stone mausoleums, or decorative stone boxes.
 This is because the plateau is endorheic, and there is impermeable rock just below the surface of the ground.
 Floodwater from the plateau is diverted via a 3.5 km tunnel to Aposelemis Dam reservoir.